TaitoUnited/wordpress-template/README.md

 ## Deployment

-Deploying to different environments:
+Deploying to different server environments:

-* staging: Push changes staging branch using fast-forward.
+* staging: Merge changes from dev to stag branch using fast-forward.
-* TODO: Backup prod database before deploying to prod.
-* TODO: Create snapshot of the prod persistent disk before deploying to prod.
-* prod: Merge changes from staging branch to master branch using fast-forward.
+* production: Merge changes from stag branch to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

+TIPS: Run `taito open builds` to see the build logs.
+Use `taito vc` commands to manage branches.
+CI will update wp plugins automatically if wordpress_persistence_enabled is true and the latest commit message contains string `[ci update plugins]`.

+> TODO: cloudbuild.yaml should take db export and volume snapshot automatically for prod.

-NOTE: Only Helm configuration from `./scripts` and data from `./wordpress/data` are deployed automatically on servers on git push.
-You have to migrate database and storage bucket data between environments using taito commands.
+NOTE: Only Helm configuration from `./scripts` and container image are deployed automatically on servers on git push.
+You have to migrate data between environments using taito commands.
 Some examples below.

 > Copy commands might not yet have been implemented